 - Not the best design.
 It’s not as classy looking as the other options on this list.

 The design won’t appeal to everyone.
-It doesn’t look like most traditional Gibson Les Pauls, but the contour of the body mimics the design to a certain extent.
+It doesn’t look like most traditional Gibson Les Paul guitars, but the contour of the body mimics the design to a certain extent.

 A few users have complained about the quality of the wrap-around bridge that can create some string buzz.